Cultural issues in first aid

 The translator might not have a direct translation of medical vocabulary you use.
 If you speak using simple terms instead of technical jargon you will be more easily understood.

-Look at and speak to the victim, not the translator.
+Look at and speak to the injured or suddenly ill person, not the translator.
 Watch for facial expressions to tell you things, (but in some cultures facial expressions are controlled).

-If you doubt the translation you can somewhat check the translation by asking the victim to repeat back to you what they expect will be done.
+If you doubt the translation you can somewhat check the translation by asking the injured or suddenly ill person to repeat back to you what they expect will be done.
 You can point to body areas, equipment.
-You can show what you will do by doing it to yourself or another person first.
+You can show what you will do by doing it to yourself or someone else first.

 Don’t assume that the person being translated for does not understand your language at all.